MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/plan/Installation-and-Preparation-Requirements-for-Deploying-Network-Controller.md

 - All VMs and computers planned as Network Controller nodes must be running Windows Server 2016 Datacenter edition.
 - Any computer or virtual machine (VM) upon which you install Network Controller must be running the Datacenter edition of Windows Server 2016.
-- The management client computer or VM for Network Controller must be running Windows 8, Windows 8.1, or Windows 10.
+- The management client computer or VM for Network Controller must be running Windows 10.

 ## Configuration requirements